Wrestling: American collegiate wrestling

 Collegiate wrestling (also known as folkstyle wrestling) is the commonly used name of wrestling practiced at the college and university level in the United States.
 This style, with modifications, is also practiced at the high school and middle school levels, and also for younger participants.
 The term is used to distinguish the style from other wrestling styles used in other parts of the world, and from the styles contested at the Olympic Games: Greco-Roman wrestling and freestyle wrestling.

 Some high schools in the U.S. have developed junior varsity and freshman teams alongside varsity teams.
 Junior varsity and freshman wrestling teams restrict competitors not only by weight, but also by age and the amount of wrestling a competitor can partake in.
 For example, some junior varsity and freshman competitors are not allowed in tournament competition due to the amount of mat time a wrestler would accrue in a short time period.

 Women's college wrestling in the U.S. uses freestyle wrestling rules in the NCAA and standard collegiate rules in the NCWA.

-There are several organizations which oversee collegiate wrestling competition: NCAA Divisions I, II, and III, the NAIA, the NJCAA, and the NCWA.
-NCAA Division I wrestling is considered the most prestigious and challenging level of competition.
+There are several organizations which oversee collegiate wrestling competition: NCAA Divisions I, II, and III, the NAIA, the NJCAA, the CCCAA, and the NCWA.
+NCAA Division I wrestling is considered the most prestigious and highest level of collegiate competition.
 A school chooses which athletic organization to join, although it may compete against teams from other levels and organizations during regular-season competition.
 The collegiate season starts in October or November and culminates with the National Championship tournament held in March.

 NCAA Divisions I and II, the NAIA, and the NJCAA, offer wrestling scholarships for student athletes.